Discover Student Loans: Opportunities for Education in 2024

 Discover student loans helped many students pay for college for years, but the company decided to stop offering new loans in 2024.
 If you already have Discover student loans, don’t worry—your loans won’t change.
 It will just be transferred to a new company called Firstmark.

-If you need more money for school, there are other private loan lenders like Sallie Mae, Citizens Bank, and SoFi who can help.
+If you need more money for school or medical now, there are other private loan lenders like Sallie Mae, Citizens Bank, and SoFi who can help.
 Just make sure to use all your free money options, like scholarships and government aid, before taking out a private loan.

 Frequently Asked Questions